 With this one incident, if ever the statement of that driver who took Ceasar eventually to the ferry terminal is right, it would be quite disappointing that somehow some taxi drivers choose to discriminate some Whim customers when in the first place they are partnering with Whim.

-The Whim App itself is handy to use, it is working smoothly and you're able to open your tickets and use the app only when connected to an internet connection.
+The Whim App itself is handy to use, it is working smoothly and you're able to open your tickets and use the app only when connected to the internet.
 The app saves all your previous taxi trips into a single place, My trips.
-Be mindful though that if you intend to subscribe only for a short time say one month for Whim Urban 30 and not needing it next month, you have to customize or change your current plan by shifting Whim to Go before your current subscription ends.
+Be mindful though that if you intend to subscribe only for a short time say one month for public transportation and not need it next month, you have to customize or change before your current subscription ends.
 Otherwise, there will be an automatic renewal of your current subscription and you will be charged automatically without prior warning.
 An electronic receipt is sent by e-mail for every ticket purchase.

-The public transportation tickets in Whim 30 plan are easily accessible in Whim App.
+The public transportation tickets in Whim are easily accessible in Whim App.
 You just open the app and show the ticket if it needs to be inspected.
-While viewing your mobile ticket in the Whip app, it will automatically increased the brightness of your mobile screen.
+While viewing your mobile ticket in the Whip app, it will automatically increase the brightness of your mobile screen.

-There are only four Whim metropolis in Europe but most likely, their number will grow.
-In Asia, Whim services will soon be first available in Singapore and Greater Tokyo.
+There are only a few Whim metropolia in Europe but most likely, their number will grow.
+In Asia, Whim services are available in Greater Tokyo.
 We expect that there will be some kind of co-operation between Whim cities later.
 After that, a traveller may benefit more from Whim.

 ViaVan is a shared taxi.
 It combines rides of many passengers to a single van.
 The journey time will be longer than with a normal taxi but the price will accordingly be lower.
 ViaVan is a shared bus with dynamic routes.

-ViaVan can be ordered by its own app like a normal taxi or Uber.
-The app gives you clear details when and where you will be picked up.
+ViaVan can be ordered by its apps like a normal taxi or Uber.
+The app gives you clear details of when and where you will be picked up.

-Car Sharing like DriveNow is a competitor for all kind of public transportation.
+Car Sharing services are competitors for all kinds of public transportation.
 You just reserve a car, drive to your destination and you pay usually based on the driving time.

 Unfortunately, there are major cons of car sharing.
 The cars are not available everywhere and the nearest car may be far away.
 You may not be allowed to leave the car to your destination.
 You naturally need also a license to drive and you will be liable for the damages.

 Whim is a handy service that combines different public transportation methods to a single application.
-The app may encourage you to increase the use of the public transport which is nice for the trending global issue, global warming.
-With fixed-priced plans, a Whim user who needs to utilize regularly different kind of public transports will get the best value of his/her money with a Whim plan.
+The app may encourage you to increase the use of public transport which is nice for the trending global issue, global warming.
+With fixed-priced plans, a Whim user who needs to utilize regularly different kinds of public transportation will get the best value of his/her money with a Whim plan.

-Have you tested Whim?
+Have you tried Whim?
 What were your experiences?